Location: Kissonerga, CY

 Heritage & Archaeological Research Practice (HARP)

-The Cyprus American Archaeological Research Institute (CAARI) together with HARP will be running a four-week excavation field school from Sunday 7th July to Saturday 3rd August at the site of Kissonerga-Skalia in southwestern Cyprus.
-Places are available to attend for 2, 3 or 4 weeks, and set dates for excavation blocks are provided below.
+The Cyprus American Archaeological Research Institute (CAARI) together with HARP will be running a four-week excavation field school from Saturday 27th June to Saturday 25th July at the site of Kissonerga-Skalia in southwestern Cyprus.
+Places are available to attend for 3 or 4 weeks, and set dates for excavation blocks are provided below.
 This field school is intended for those who have no prior experience with archaeological excavations, as full training will be provided, but we also gladly welcome those who have previous archaeological experience and are looking to increase their skill set and broaden their excavation experience.
-There are also places to take part in a three-week specialist pottery study school during the project, where participants will learn how to identify, process, and record, different Cypriot ceramic typologies.

 Dr. Lindy Crewe, Director of CAARI, has been conducting excavations at Kissonerga-Skalia since 2007.
 Our ongoing work has revealed a settlement that was continuously occupied from at least the beginning of the Early Bronze Age (ca. 2500 BC) into the start of the Late Bronze Age (ca. 1600 BC).
 Located in the western coastal plain of the island of Cyprus, the site lies only 300 meters from the Mediterranean Sea.
 Archaeological remains at Skalia consist primarily of multiple super-imposed phases of rectilinear architecture, with a pre-Bronze Age component, and a final phase of large-scale architecture.
 During the final phase, at the transition to the Late Bronze Age, a significant building complex with evidence for domestic and industrial activities, including beer production, was constructed.
 Our objective will be to continue to expose this complex and understand the nature of the final occupation before the site was abandoned.